Mining and Community Complaints

 Too many exceptions may cause community confusion.

 An alternative to having multiple exceptions is simply to vary the investigation process, such that an environmental issue would include a representative from that department and would follow their investigation protocol.
 Similar for HR, contracts and even legal.
-Whatever the internal process used it is essential that the complainant is remains involved in the investigation as much as possible.
+Whatever the internal process used it is essential that the complainant is involved in the investigation as much as possible.
 Where issues of confidentiality or commercial sensitivity come into play it is essential the complainant is kept regularly informed of progress.

 Integration - building on what you already do.